Dungog Film Festival: Inception

 The last film festival was held in 2012.
 A new event, the Dungog Festival, with a focus on film, food and fresh air, was established in 2014 and is held annually, run by the Dungog Arts Foundation.

-Over the years, film luminaries, emerging talent, actors, film buffs, students, industry executives, journalists and switched-on audiences have flocked to Dungog in increasing numbers.
-Film industry professionals have enjoyed the Festival because it offers a truly world-class festival experience with a laid-back vibe and intimate atmosphere, which promotes camaraderie away from the bustle of the city.
-Attendees love the Festival as it provides the opportunity to immerse in a cultural experience with the rare chance to meet and engage with filmmakers and celebrities.

 Dungog

 Dungog is located 215 km north of Sydney, 76 km north of Newcastle and 52 km north of Maitland in the Hunter Region of New South Wales.
 It is historically known for its timber, cattle and dairy produce and is also home to the James Theatre, the oldest still operating purpose-built cinema in Australia.
 Prior to white settlement the area was populated by the Gringai tribe, who called the region "Tunkok" or "Tungog", or "the place of thinly wooded hills" in the Awabakal dialect.
 The area is also renowned for its magnificent cedar trees, which were used in the construction of the Sydney Opera House.
 Every year Dungog transforms during the film festival into a hub of film-makers and tourists.